Boerderij/Varken/README.md

 Dutch for PIG.
 PIG is an Acronym for Plex/InfluxDB/Grafana

-varken is a standalone command-line utility to aggregate data from the Plex ecosystem into InfluxDB.
+Varken is a standalone command-line utility to aggregate data from the Plex ecosystem into InfluxDB.
 Examples use Grafana for a frontend